ejwillemse/BAN313/chapter6.md

 This is expected since some of the 150 or 160 products are scrapped and not available for sale.
 Using the simulation model we can check what impact a more precise drilling machine will have on orders.
 We can also check what impact an improved rework process will have.
-Another factor to analyse is increasing the production size to more than 160 products.\n The examples used in this chapter were somewhat simplified.
+Another factor to analyse is increasing the production size to more than 160 products.
+The examples used in this chapter were somewhat simplified.
 The distribution of process outputs are seldom given.
 Instead we need to infer the outputs using actual data.